 - 2 cups coconut milk

-- Pour coconut milk and sugar in the saucepan and stir.
-Cover.
+- Pour the coconut milk and sugar in the saucepan and stir to mix well.
+Cover and cook for about 5 minutes.

-- Let it rest for about 15 minutes.
+- After it is cooked, let it rest for about 15 minutes.
 This is best enjoyed lightly warm, not hot.

-- Meantime, prepare the chocolate flakes.
-Use a peeler to scrape flakes from a block of chocolate.
+- Meantime, prepare the chocolate flakes by using a peeler to scrape the flakes from a block of chocolate.

 - Serve in individual bowls.
 Garnish with the diced mangoes and chocolate flakes.